-Former Teen Idol Leif Garrett Releases ‘Idol Truth,’ The Roller Coaster Story of His Life, As He Turns 58
+Former Teen Idol Leif Garrett Releases ‘Idol Truth,’ The Roller Coaster Story Of His Life, As He Turns 58

 Much of the book focuses on Garrett’s later addiction to black tar heroin.
 Garrett even admits he was on heroin for much of the filming of his infamous 1999 Behind The Music episode, which had him reuniting with a wheelchair-bound Winkler 20 years after their tragic car crash, according to AV Club.

-The former teen idol also shares stories of partying with John Belushi one week before his overdose death in 1982, and he recounts outings with fellow young stars Robert Downey Jr., Brooke Shields, ex-girlfriend Justine Bateman and her brother Jason, later, rocker Dave Navarro.
+The former teen idol also shares stories of partying with John Belushi one week before Belushi’s overdose death in 1982, and he recounts outings with fellow young stars Robert Downey Jr., Brooke Shields, ex-girlfriend Justine Bateman and her brother Jason, and later, rocker Dave Navarro.

 Garrett also writes of his unlikely casting in the 1983 film The Outsiders alongside fellow teen heartthrobs Ralph Macchio, Rob Lowe, Tom Cruise, Emilio Estevez, Matt Dillon, C. Thomas Howell, and Patrick Swayze.

 While promoting his new book in an interview on Bernie & Sid in the Morning, Garrett revealed he hasn’t spoken to any of his Outsiders co-stars since wrapping the film, with the exception of Cruise, although he described Macchio as one of the nicest guys he has ever met.
-Macchio recently revealed that the famous Outsiders poster that showed the greaser gang cracking up instead of looking serious was spawned after he cracked a joke about Garrett’s questionable acting talent.
+Macchio recently explained that the famous Outsiders poster that showed the greaser gang cracking up instead of looking serious spawned after he cracked a joke about Garrett’s questionable acting talent.

-But before the fame and the fall, Garrett lets Idol Truth readers in on a tumultuous childhood with a story of his abusive father and his mother Carolyn’s brave decision to leave him in the mid-1960s.
+But before the fame and the fall, Garrett lets Idol Truth readers in on a tumultuous childhood with a story of his abusive father and his mother Carolyn’s brave decision to leave his father in the mid-1960s.

 “Most of the memories I have of my dad, Rick, involve him yelling at and berating my mother,” Garrett writes.
 “The lack of a father figure is something I have struggled with my entire life and, looking back, I am sorry things started out this way in my life.
 But there was no other choice.”